ISSArt-LLC/ISSArt-LLC.github.io/posts/2023-02-28-introduction-to-allure-and-its-usage-in-java-autotest-frameworks.md

 Allure is a popular choice among developers and testers for creating test reports because of its ease of use and flexibility.
 The framework is highly customizable and allows developers to create reports that are tailored to their specific needs.
 Additionally, Allure provides a wide range of features, including the ability to create detailed test suites, the ability to include screenshots, and the ability to add custom data to the report.

 In this article we will see how to install Allure to your project, how to generate reports and how to use annotations to give your reports more meaning.
-I will demonstrate allure’s capabilities on a small Selenium UI auto testing project.
+I will demonstrate allure's capabilities on a small Selenium UI auto testing project.

 ## Installation

 ### Gradle

-In order to use Allure with Gradle in your project you will need to add several dependencies to projects’ build.gradle file:
+In order to use Allure with Gradle in your project you will need to add several dependencies to projects' build.gradle file:

-- testImplementation group: ‘org.aspectj’, name:
+- testImplementation group: 'org.aspectj', name:
-    ‘aspectjweaver’, version: ‘{needed version}’
+    'aspectjweaver', version: '{needed version}'
-- testImplementation group: ‘io.qameta.allure’, name:
+- testImplementation group: 'io.qameta.allure', name:
-    ‘allure-java-commons’, version: ‘{needed version}’
+    'allure-java-commons', version: '{needed version}'
-- testImplementation group: ‘io.qameta.allure’, name:
+- testImplementation group: 'io.qameta.allure', name:
-    ‘allure-junit5’, version: ‘{needed version}’
+    'allure-junit5', version: '{needed version}'
-- testImplementation group: ‘io.qameta.allure’, name:
+- testImplementation group: 'io.qameta.allure', name:
-    ‘allure-commandline’, version: ‘{needed version}’
+    'allure-commandline', version: '{needed version}'
-- testImplementation group: ‘io.qameta.allure’, name:
+- testImplementation group: 'io.qameta.allure', name:
-    ‘allure-assertj’, version: ‘{needed version}’
+    'allure-assertj', version: '{needed version}'

 You are going to need to add Allure plugin into plugins section of your build.gradle file as well: